 A teal pumpkin has a significant meaning to children with food allergies and their parents.
 It means that you offer non food goodies!
 Why teal?
 Teal is the Food Allergy Awareness color and recognized by food allergy families around the world.
 The Teal Pumpkin Project is trademarked by FARE (Food Allergy and Research Education) Organization.
 FARE is a trusted organization for many food allergy families.
 The Teal Pumpkin Project was started to make Trick or Treat a more inclusive activity.
 1 in 13 children are living with food allergies.
 That is 6 million children in the US alone!

 First, you will need that teal pumpkin or sign for your front porch!
 There are several retailers that participate in The Teal Pumpkin Project.
-You can purchase a teal pumpkin at local Target stores, CVS Pharmacies or Michales stores.
+You can purchase a teal pumpkin at your local Target or Michaels stores.
 They are usually found by all the other Halloween goodies.
-I have also found teal pumpkins at Oriental Trading Company, Amazon and Bed Bath and Beyond online.
+I have also found teal pumpkins at Oriental Trading Company and Amazon online.

 More of the DIY type?
 Paint any pumpkin you pick from the patch teal!
 All you need is teal acrylic paint, brushes and clear acrylic sealer spray.
 Paint your pumpkin and let it dry completely.
 Spray with the clear acrylic spray to protect it from the elements.
 Then set it on your front porch.

 If a sign is more your speed, I have you covered!
-Visit https://www.foodallergy.org/education-awareness/teal-pumpkin-project/free-resources for your FREE printable sign!
+Visit HERE for your FREE printable sign!

-One last food allergy friendly tip, keep your non food trinkets separate from any candy you may be handing out.
+One last food allergy friendly tip, please keep your nonfood trinkets separate from any candy you may be handing out.
 This helps avoid any cross contamination with any food allergens.

 Most of all, be prepared for those super excited little ones that are happy to participate in Trick or Treat safely!
 Not to mention, their ever grateful and possibly tearful parents!